 When you apply for Medicaid, the requirements listed above will be taken into account before a decision is made.
 If you or someone in your family needs health care, you should apply for Medicaid even if you are not sure whether you qualify or if you have been turned down in the past.

-For information about applying for Medicaid, please visit the Division of Family and Children Services.
+For additional information about applying for Medicaid, click here to visit Right from the Start Medicaid.

-Additional information can also be found in the Understanding Medicaid booklet at the bottom on this webpage.
+Additional information can also be found in the Understanding Medicaid booklet linked at the bottom on this web page.

 |Basic Eligibility Criteria|